discord-modmail/modmail/CONTRIBUTING.md

 - Run `flake8`, `black` and `pre-commit` against your code **before** you push.
 Your commit will be rejected by the build server if it fails to lint.
 You can run the lint by executing `poetry run task lint` in your command line.
 - Go to [discord-modmail/modmail/pulls][modmail-pulls] and open a new pull request with your changes.
 - If PRing from your own fork, **ensure that "Allow edits from maintainers" is checked**.
 This permits maintainers to commit changes directly to your fork, speeding up the review process.
 - If your PR is connected to an open issue, add a line in your PR's description that says `Closes #123`, where `#123` is the number of the issue you're fixing.
+This will make github link your issue, and make it easier for us (and other contributers) to find and understand the context behind your PR.

 > Pull requests (or PRs for short) are the primary mechanism we use to change modmail.
 GitHub itself has some [great documentation][about-pull-requests] on using the Pull Request feature.
 We use the "fork and pull" model [described here][development-models], where contributors push changes to their personal fork and create pull requests to bring those changes into the source repository.